-Safety glasses are compulsory, without any exceptions, for all shooters, referees, staff and anyone else in the immediate vicinity of a layout.
-Any shooter on a layout not wearing safety glasses is considered absent and Article 16.7 applies.
+Safety glasses are compulsory, without any exceptions, for all shooters, referees, staff and anyone else in the immediate vicinity of a stand.
+Any shooter on a stand not wearing safety glasses is considered absent and Article 16.7 applies.
 In all circumstances outside the clubhouse, children present on a range must wear safety glasses, regardless of age.

-Chapter 9 - Appeals
+CHAPTER 9 - APPEALS

-- 9.1 The onus is upon the shooters to break their targets at places that are visible to the referee so that he/she can give a ruling. - 9.2 If the referee rules that a target has been shot behind a natural obstacle or shooting limit, no appeal against the referee's decision is admissible. - 9.3 Under no circumstances will shooters be permitted to leave their positions or pick up a target to check whether it has been hit. - 9.4 By calling for the following target, the shooter accepts the referee's ruling on the previous one. - 9.5 If the shooter disagrees with the referee's decision, the appeal must be made immediately on the shooting stand by saying "appeal" or "protest".

-The referee must then interrupt firing and the shooter must give the reason for the appeal.

-9.5.1 If the referee, in all conscience, is convinced that his/her ruling is correct, he/she immediately confirms the decision, which then becomes enforceable without any possibility of recourse (Articles 10.1 and 10.2).

-- 9.5.2 If the referee has any doubts about his/her decision, he may consult one of the following in a consultative capacity before making a definitive ruling: - · another referee present; - the trapper; - the shooters belonging to the squad concerned.
-The referee is not obliged to agree with the opinions given. - 9.5.3 Following consultation as specified above, the referee gives his/her definitive ruling, which then becomes indisputable and is therefore binding on the shooter (10.1 and 10.2). - 9.6 For any reason other than a trajectory ruled as correct or a "No Bird" or a target recorded as "kill or one" or "zero", the referee's decision can be appealed before the jury. - 9.7 To appeal against a referee's decision, a shooter must protest in writing to the jury, with a deposit posted by shoot management. - 9.8 If the jury finds in the shooter's favor the deposit is returned, otherwise it is donated to the club in charge of the shoot.
+- 9.1 The onus is upon the shooters to break their targets at places that are visible to the referee so that he/she can give a ruling. - 9.2 If the referee rules that a target has been shot behind a natural obstacle or shooting limit, no appeal against the referee's decision is admissible. - 9.3 Under no circumstances will shooters be permitted to leave their positions or pick up a target to check whether it has been hit. - 9.4 By calling for the following target, the shooter accepts the referee's ruling on the previous one. - 9.5 If the shooter disagrees with the referee's decision, the appeal must be made immediately on the shooting stand by raising his/her hand and saying "appeal" or "protest."
+The referee must then interrupt firing and the shooter must give the reason for the appeal. - 9.5.1 If the referee, in all conscience, is convinced that his/ her ruling is correct, he/she immediately confirms the decision, which then becomes enforceable without any possibility of recourse (Articles 10.1 and 10.2). - 9.5.2 If the referee has any doubts about his/her decision, he may consult one of the following in a consultative capacity before making a definitive ruling: - another referee present; - the trapper; - the shooters belonging to the squad concerned. - The referee is not obliged to agree with the opinions given. - 9.5.3 Following consultation as specified above, the referee gives his/her definitive ruling, which then becomes indisputable and is therefore binding on the shooter (10.1 and 10.2). - 9.6 For any reason other than a trajectory ruled as correct or a "No Bird" or a target recorded as "one" or "zero," the referee's decision can be appealed before the jury. - 9.7 To appeal against a referee's decision, a shooter must protest in writing to the jury, with a deposit corresponding to 40% of the entry fee. - 9.8 If the jury finds in the shooter's favour the deposit is returned, otherwise it is donated to charity nominated by the Chairman of the FITASC.
 If the jury finds that the protest is justified, though for a reason other than those referred to in Article 9.6, it may instruct the referee to change his/her ruling.
 The jury may also appoint a new referee or amend the referee's ruling (Article 9.6).